julienijs/keep_V-ing/README.md

 3. inclusion of an explicit continuative marker
 4. animacy of the subject
 5. presence of a motion verb
-6. telicity of the verb
-7. coordination with an adjective
+6. coordination with an adjective

 ## References:
 - De Smet, Hendrik.
 2013. *Spreading Patterns: diffusional change in the English system of complementation*.
 Oxford: Oxford University Press.